Locations: ,

 Arrival

 Arrive 15-30 minutes early for your session and Wes or someone from the team will join you at the arranged location.
-For Cantigny Park Mini-Sessions Necia or an assistant will meet you in front of the Visitor’s Center about 10 minutes before your session’s start time to walk you into the park where Wes is shooting at that time.
+For Cantigny Park Mini-Sessions Necia or an assistant will meet you out behind the Visitor’s Center about 10 minutes before your session’s start time to walk you into the park where Wes is shooting at that time.

 Arriving early will allow you to get the kids acclimated to the surroundings, fed, use the restrooms, dressed, etc. On our fully booked Mini-Session dates any late minutes are lost minutes as there are families before and after yours.